Joy-it-code/my-first-chart/README.md

 ### 🔹Run the Pipeline

-+ On Push to Github
++ On every Push to Github

 + Watch console output for stages: